jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_420/README.md

 the sampler object.
 A buffer object is bound to an atomic counter binding point but unlike sampler, we can't set the index of the bounding point with `glUniform1i`.
 It requires to be set within the GLSL program using the layout qualifier _binding_.
 This is also possible for samplers thanks to [`GL_ARB_shading_language_420pack`](https://www.opengl.org/registry/specs/ARB/shading_language_420pack.txt).
+* OpenGL 4.2 provides two new opaque objects for both image types and atomic counter types.
+To associate variables declared with these types, GLSL provides the layout qualifier _binding_.
+The extra goodness is that this qualifier has been extended to sampler and uniform buffer objects, bye bye `glUniform1i` and `glUniformBlockBinding`, I won’t miss you!
 * `GL_ATOMIC_COUNTER_BUFFER`
 * `layout(binding = 0, offset = 0) uniform atomic_uint atomic`
+* `layout(binding = TRANSFORM0) uniform Transform`
 * `atomicCounterIncrement(atomic)`

 ### [gl-420-buffer-uniform](https://github.com/elect86/jogl-samples/blob/master/jogl-samples/src/tests/gl_420/Gl_420_buffer_uniform.java) :